ragunawan/wordler/README.md

 ### Features

-- Auto-detects official Wordle share messages (text or screenshots) that are posted in the configured channel.
+- Auto-detects official Wordle share messages posted in the configured channel.
 - Records wins, losses, total attempts, and per-guess distribution for each player.
 - `!wordle_stats [@member]` shows a personal stat card with win rate and guess distribution.
 - `!wordle_leaderboard` displays the top performers ordered by win rate and average attempts.